Dungeon Keeper 2: Gameplay

-Other rooms include the casino, where creatures gamble for either pleasure or to be exploited for gold, the Workshop, where traps and doors are produced, and the torture chamber, where creatures are tortured which can convert enemy units into friendly units.
+Other rooms include the casino, where creatures gamble for either pleasure or to be exploited for gold.
+The Workshop, where traps and doors are produced, and the torture chamber, where creatures are tortured, can convert enemy units into friendly units.
 Traps include the Sentry trap, which shoots nearby enemy creatures, the Fear trap, which scares enemies away, and the Alarm trap, which alerts its owner if it detects enemy creatures nearby.
-Doors block enemies while still allowing its owner's creatures passage.
+Doors block enemies while still allowing its owner's creatures to have a passage.
 They come in various forms, such as Wooden, Braced, Secret, and Magic.
 Secret doors imitate walls, and Magic doors defend themselves by shooting enemy creatures.
-Bridges connect areas and facilitate transport over water and lava tiles, the latter harming most creatures and burning Wooden Bridges.
-Stone Bridges are immune.
+Bridges connect areas and facilitate transport over water and lava tiles.
+Lava harms most creatures and burns Wooden Bridges, but Stone Bridges are immune to it.

 Creatures are attracted via Portals.
-Which ones come depend on the dungeon's composition.
-Each has its own abilities (such as spells they can cast), expertise, and job preferences.
-Creatures include Bile Demons, Warlocks, and Salamanders.
+Which creatures specifically are attracted depends on the dungeon's composition.
+Each creature has its own abilities (such as spells they can cast), expertise, and job preferences.
+Examples of creatures include Bile Demons, Warlocks, and Salamanders.
 Like the first game, creatures can be slapped with the hand to make them work harder, at the cost of their health.
-Certain creatures, such as Vampires and Skeletons cannot be attracted via Portals.
-They are obtained by their corpse decomposing in a Graveyard, and dying in captivity respectively.
+Certain creatures, such as Skeletons and Vampires, cannot be attracted via Portals; instead, they are obtained by their corpse decomposing in a Graveyard (for Vampires), or dying in a Prison (for Skeletons).
 Certain sacrifices in the Temple, a room where creatures pray, also yield the acquisition of certain creatures.
 Creatures frequently enter combat (each follow one of four combat strategies) against creatures belonging to enemy keepers, or heroic forces defending the realm.
 Heroes enter the level via Hero Gates.
-The heroics forces are composed of different units to keepers: heroes include Wizards, Giants, and Guards.
+The heroic forces are composed of different units of keepers: heroes include Wizards, Giants, and Guards.
 Most creatures have a heroic counterpart: for example, the Wizard is the counterpart of the Warlock.
 Heroes and rival keepers' creatures can be converted to the player's cause in the torture chamber after being captured and imprisoned.
 Creatures dislike their heroic counterparts, and their company may make them angry, which can lead to rebellions.
 Rebelling creatures either leave the dungeon, or defect to another keeper or the heroes, and may take other creatures too.
 Other things that can annoy creatures and cause rebellions include lack of food, not getting paid (creatures require payment on a regular basis), and being slapped.